deeptho/neumodvb/docs/INSTALL.md

 ### Ubuntu 23.04 ###

-Ubuntu 23.04 seems to be missing many of the required package,s but one user report success by adding Ubuntu 22.04 repositories to /etc/apt/sources.list:
+Ubuntu 23.04 seems to be missing many of the required packages but one user report success by adding Ubuntu 22.04 repositories to /etc/apt/sources.list:

 ```bash